bbatsov/batsov.com/_posts/2022-11-01-an-unexpected-blogging-record.md

 - Meta
 ---

-Today I've noticed that I've written 36 articles to date here, which beats my annual record of 34 articles from 2011.
-I definitely didn't see this coming, especially given how tough the year has been on me on multiple levels.
+Today I've noticed that I've written 36 articles to date here, which beats my previous annual record of 34 articles from 2011.
+I definitely didn't see this coming, especially given how tough the year has been for me on multiple levels.

 A few years ago (think) was stagnant (I wrote 0 articles in both 2016 and 2017) and when I launched [Meta Redux](https://metaredux.com) in 2018 I thought this